Capital control: Impossible trinity trilemma

-The history of capital controls is sometimes discussed in relation to the impossible trinity (trilemma, the unholy trinity), the finding that its impossible for a nation's economic policy to simultaneously deliver more than two of the following three desirable macroeconomic goals, namely a fixed exchange rate, an independent monetary policy, and free movement for capital (absence of capital controls).
+The history of capital controls is sometimes discussed in relation to the impossible trinity (trilemma, the unholy trinity), the finding that it is impossible for a nation's economic policy to simultaneously deliver more than two of the following three desirable macroeconomic goals, namely a fixed exchange rate, an independent monetary policy, and free movement for capital (absence of capital controls).
 In the First Age of Globalization, governments largely chose to pursue a stable exchange rate while allowing freedom of movement for capital.
 The sacrifice was that their monetary policy was largely dictated by international conditions, not by the needs of the domestic economy.
 In the Bretton Woods period, governments were free to have both generally stable exchange rates and independent monetary policies at the price of capital controls.
 The impossible trinity concept was especially influential during this era as a justification for capital controls.
 In the Washington Consensus period, advanced economies generally chose to allow freedom of capital and to continue maintaining an independent monetary policy while accepting a floating or semi-floating exchange rate.